 Actively involved with the development and support of the arts community in the City of Leeds, Garry is a steering group member of the Leeds Creative Timebank, an organisation dedicated to the development of a non-cash based robust infrastructure that can support creative practitioners within the city.

 As an educator Garry has had a long a varied teaching career.
-Initially working as a part-time art lecturer in the 70s he travelled between Leeds and Newport in South Wales working on the Foundation Diploma at Leeds and on the new Fine Art BA programme at Newport College of Art.
+Initially working as a part-time art lecturer in the 70s he travelled between Leeds and Newport in South Wales working on the Foundation Diploma at Leeds and on the new Fine Art BA programme at Newport University of Art.
 His keen interest in alternative routes into art education led him to co-author a radical new course in Fine Art and Crafts aimed at mature learners in the Leeds District, subsequently evolving into an Access to Art and Design programme which Garry authored.
-He was instrumental in developing pedagogic models to develop Leeds College of Art’s higher education in the 80s and has taught, and continues to teach, across the range of HE programmes, including BA (Hons) Fine Art imparting to students a particular expertise in theoretical issues surrounding art and design practice.
+He was instrumental in developing pedagogic models to develop Leeds Arts University’s higher education in the 80s and has taught, and continues to teach, across the range of HE programmes, including BA (Hons) Fine Art imparting to students a particular expertise in theoretical issues surrounding art and design practice.